kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/maxtemp/README.md

 </P>
 In this package we have produced Gzip compressed output for MaxTemp problem.

-Also note that Output-Format is SequenceFileOutputFormat
+Also note that Output-Format is SequenceFileOutputFormat.